 Loose parts fireworks

-We love tinkering with loose parts, and they are perfect for creating fireworks - think buttons, beads, matchsticks, pompoms - anything colourful or sparkly is perfect for creating with.
-Grab a tray and some black card stock and have fun creating together!
+We love tinkering with loose parts; anything colourful or sparkly is perfect for creating fireworks with - just grab a tray and a piece of black felt and have fun creating together!

 Fuzzy felt fireworks